-Six of the ten agencies with high average account values are professional licensing boards.
+Five of the ten agencies with high average account values are professional licensing boards.
 These agencies hold a relatively small number of accounts with high balances that are typically a result of civil penalties and fines assessed against licensees.
 In some cases, collection on these accounts can be particularly difficult, especially if a licensee is no longer living or practicing in the state.
 The same issues are also found at the Bureau of Labor and Industries where civil penalties and fines have been levied on businesses that may no longer exist or may no longer be doing business in Oregon.
 The Oregon Department Veterans' Affairs (ODVA) and the Oregon Business Development Department liquidated and delinquent accounts tend to have high average account values because they often represent loan delinquencies or defaults.
-ODVA reported a higher average account balance than the prior year; however, total amounts outstanding decreased by nearly \$800,000 due to a significant reduction in mortgage delinquencies, higher resale pricing of foreclosed inventory, and full mortgage insurance claim payments received.
+ODVA reported a higher average account balance, an increased number of delinquent accounts, and an increase in the total amount outstanding from the prior year; however, it dropped one place on the top ten list as the average account value for those agencies on the list increased by \$5,510 from \$39,378 in 2013 to \$44,888 in 2014.